Word Gems

 The Jesus of M,M,L does not like drawing attention to himself, and will not perform miracles to create a sensation.
 He often says "Don't tell anybody that I just healed this person."
 He doesn’t want that kind of rah-rah publicity.

 But it’s all different in John with his budding proclivity toward ecclesiastical power-and-control.
-He’s a totalitarian at heart, and that’s why he feels perfectly justified to spew fake-news.
-His Jesus loves focus on himself, which egocentric attitude is merely an extension of the glory which all totalitarians dream of for themselves.
+The writer of John is a totalitarian at heart, and that’s why he feels perfectly justified to spew fake-news.
+His Jesus loves to focus on himself, which egocentric attitude is merely an extension of the glory which all totalitarians dream of for themselves.